 Is there somewhere to report this type of thing?

-Channel: Go Live Sports Cast "All I've had today is, like, six gummy bears and some scotch."
+Channels: Go Live Sports Cast/Spectrum Audiobooks "All I've had today is, like, six gummy bears and some scotch."

 They don't reply to every email but at least it's reported for them to generate a case.
 Most of the cases that are prosecuted are publicized on the fbi website after the case is finished (which could take years).
 Their feeling is if you are not the criminal then you don't need constant updates on what is going on.